m-ramzan786/E-Commerce/README.md

 ## Overview

 Welcome to the E-Commerce Shop project, a sleek and functional e-commerce website created for an online shopping experience.
-This project is crafted with HTML, and Tailwind CSS, providing a responsive and stylish interface for users to explore and purchase products.
+This project is crafted with HTML and Tailwind CSS, providing a responsive and stylish interface for users to explore and purchase products.

 ### Table of Contents